sarchlab/zeonica/README.md

 	* NET_RECV_SOUTH: The head of the buffer from the South.
 	* NET_RECV_EAST: The head of the buffer from the East.
 * NET_SEND_N: The head of network buffer for data to send.
 The indexing must match the NET_RECV_N register.
+* Color: The color of data input in to the tile.
+It currently could be "R", "Y", "B".
+You can define the meaning of each color.
+Example: In passthrough, "R" represent source data.
+* @: @ symbol is a decorator, which will trigger some procedure.
+These procedures are not controlled by clock.

 ### Instructions